wh-alice/mig_visualstudio/vs/test_notintoc/how-to--map-parameters-to-application-fields-in-an-action-recording-for-a-test.md

 ---
-title: "How to: Map Parameters to Application Fields in an Action Recording for a Test" ms.custom: "" ms.date: "09/28/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Map Parameters to Application Fields in an Action Recording for a Test | Microsoft Docs" ms.custom: "" ms.date: "09/28/2016" ms.prod: "visual-studio-tfs-dev14"